Church and Nonprofit Organizations

 The firm’s church and nonprofit employer benefit counseling includes:

-- Advising churches and nonprofit organizations on 403(b) regulatory issues, including the final 403(b) regulations that will become effective on January 1, 2009.
+- Advising churches and nonprofit organizations on 403(b) regulatory issues under the final 403(b) regulations issued in 2009

 Dedicated to keeping our clients up-to-date